-• The Navy would construct one target maintenance building (approximately 60 feet by 100 feet pre-engineered metal building) on proposed B-20 lands just inside of the new access gate located on the west side of B-20 along the Navy B-20 access road.
+- The Navy would construct one vehicle, target, and equipment maintenance building (approximately 60 feet by 100 feet pre-engineered metal building) on proposed B-20 lands just inside of the new access gate located on the west side of B-20 along the Navy B-20 access road.
 Approximately 5 acres of land surrounding this building would be graded and used for vehicle parking and staging.
 Existing aboveground powerlines would serve the building.
-The Navy would install heat and evaporative cooling systems and a restroom and toilet with septic system.
-The Nevada Department of Environmental Protection would review and approve the wastewater collection and disposal system design if the overall system or any eventual post-treatment discharge would be into Waters of the U.S. A water well would supply potable water to the building, though well design parameters have not been determined.
-The Navy would either purchase existing water rights or request and obtain water rights from the Nevada Division of Water Resources before implementing any alternative discussed in or based on this EIS.
+The Navy would install heat and evaporative cooling systems and a restroom and toilet with septic system. - The Nevada Department of Environmental Protection would review and approve the wastewater collection and disposal system design if the overall system or any eventual post-treatment discharge would be into Waters of the U.S. Potable water would be supplied to the building through a water well, though well design parameters have not been determined. - The Navy would either purchase existing and valid water rights or request and obtain any necessary water rights from the Nevada Division of Water Resources before implementing any alternative discussed in or based on this EIS. - The Navy would also install a tank and fire pump for fire-water storage if it were to decide that fire suppression is necessary during either construction or future operation. - The Navy would not construct new roads. - Requested withdrawal lands would be fenced (approximately 90 miles) with wildlife friendly configured four-wire fencing (and which complies with NRS requirements) with five 20-foot double swinging gates installed to provide controlled access (Figure 2-4) into the B-20 range; the gates will not prevent use of East County Road.
+Spacing of wires would be configured appropriately for the wildlife in the area. - Signs would be posted at regular intervals. - Fencing installation would follow recommendations described in BLM's Handbook 1741-1 (Fencing), such as avoiding bulldozer clearing or other major soil-disturbing methods. - Any area requiring clearance for fence installation would use the most practicable and unobtrusive methods to minimize soil and vegetation disturbance. - For analysis purposes, it is anticipated that two crews would take approximately six months to install the fencing.
+Once installation is complete, the Navy would incrementally remove the fencing that remains within the new B-20 range perimeter.